Blog

 Using copyrighted music without a license risks having your trailer muted or taken down entirely.
 Stick to royalty-free music from YouTube's Audio Library, or purchase licenses from services like Epidemic Sound or Artlist.
 The small investment protects your trailer from content claims.

-How often should I update my youtube channel trailer?
+How often should I update my YouTube channel trailer?

 Plan to refresh your trailer every 6-12 months, or whenever your channel undergoes significant changes.
 If your content style evolves, you hit major milestones, or your production quality improves substantially, it's time for an update.
 Monitor performance metrics—declining engagement signals the need for a refresh.